basemind-ai/sdk-ios/README.md

 All errors thrown by the client are instances of `BaseMindError`.
 Errors are thrown in the following cases:

 1. The api key is empty (`BaseMindError.missingToken`).
-2. A server side or connectivity error occured (`BaseMindError.serverError`)
+2. A server side or connectivity error occurred (`BaseMindError.serverError`)
 3. A required template variable was not provided in the dictionary of the request (`BaseMindError.invalidArgument`).
 4. The task containing streaming is cancelled (`BaseMindError.cancelled`).